AgRenaud/tirelire/README.md

 | web-backend      | Back-end for web UI            | python 3.9.10 | 🏗️      |
 | web-frontend     | Front-end for web UI           | Vue3 + Vite   | 🏗️      |

+### Testing suite

+in order to be able to run all the test suite you must install `postgresql` and `redis-server`.

+Then each python projet has a test suite that can be run with `poetry run test`.
+You can check the coverage with `poetry run report`.

 ```mermaid
 flowchart LR
     subgraph Web app